• Skip to primary navigation

 Marinade ingredients and notes:

-• Brown sugar is the star ingredient in this pork chops recipe.
+• Brown sugar is the star ingredient in this pork chop recipe.
 It gives the meat a savory-sweet flavor and also helps it to develop a delicious brown crust.
-(Brown sugar has the same great browning effect in dry rubs, like this salmon seasoning rub or this chipotle bbq seasoning.)
 You can use light or dark brown sugar for this marinade.

-You need brown sugar, pepper, thyme, soy sauce, olive oil, orange juice and unseasoned rice vinegar to make the marinade.
+Brown sugar, black pepper, thyme, soy sauce, olive oil, orange juice and rice vinegar.

 Pork chops with marinade in a resealable plastic bag.